quinn/gremlin-node/README.md

     // deal with your problems
   }
   else {
-    // the node object is what would be returned from a regular node-neo query console.log( node[0]._data );
+    // the node object is what would be returned from a regular node-neo4j query console.log( node[0]._data );
   }
 });